Why Merino Wool Makes the Best Moisture Wicking Socks

 Remember, wool keeps you cool in hot weather (and is therefore great for summer).
 That’s because Merino fibers don’t just wick away moisture – they first put it to good use.
 By selectively holding on to some of that moisture in the fiber’s core, away from your skin, the socks still feel dry to you, but now have the ability to release that moisture at the right moment.

 When your foot starts to get too warm, the fibers release the moisture.
 And voila, your feet cool down via evaporative cooling.
 As a result, your feet stay dry and cool.

 Mother nature.
 She knows her stuff.

 For the best moisture wicking socks that also regulate your foot temperature, we recommend Merino Wool socks.
-If you’re looking for a synthetic or vegan alternative, our Coolmax styles will get the job done.
+If you’re looking for a synthetic or vegan alternative, our Coolmax styles (like these running socks) will get the moisture control job done.